navisens/NaviDocs/API.Android.md

 believe you don't need from our SDK shared libraries.
 You can do so by doing the following:

-Example for supporting arm 32bit cpu architectures (note: all phones that have arm 64bit will support arm 32bit):
+Example for supporting arm 32bit cpu architecture (note: all phones that have arm 64bit will support arm 32bit):
 ```gradle
 buildTypes {
     release {